 You may also find inspiration in this 50 Favorite Thrifted Decor Ideas From Paris to New England post.

-French knife rests, once a staple in elegant European table settings, has today evolved in the United States to serve a different cultural purpose: chopstick rests.
+French knife rests, once a staple in elegant European table settings, have today evolved in the United States to serve a different cultural purpose: chopstick rests.

-This transformation highlights how dining traditions adapt to global influences, with chopstick rests now offering the same refined functionality as French knife rests, keeping utensils elevated from table surfaces.
+This transformation highlights how dining traditions adapt to global influences.
+Chopstick rests now offer the same refined functionality as French knife rests, keeping utensils elevated from table surfaces.

 This subtle shift showcases how elegance and practicality merge across various cuisines and dining styles.